wechaty/wechaty-puppet-sidecar/README.md

 Initial version.

-`PuppetMock` is a skelton Puppet without do anything, it will make testing easy when developing Wechaty
+`PuppetSidecar` is a skelton Puppet without do anything, it will make testing easy when developing Wechaty

 ## AUTHOR